The Economics of European Integration

 Exam number: 5041

 Semester: from 4th semester (Schwerpunktbildung)

 Duration of the module: One semester

 Form of the module (i.e. obligatory, elective etc.): Elective

 Frequency of module offer: Each winter semester

-Applicability of module for other modules and study programmes:
+Applicability of module for other study programmes:

 Person responsible for module: Prof. Dr. Daniel Becker